-The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian 2 dataset.
+The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Open Roads (previously Meridian 2).
 This provided locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
 In addition, a dataset of roads in Northern Ireland was obtained from the Land & Property Services which is responsible for all Ordnance Survey of Northern Ireland.
-The traffic flow data are available on a census count point basis for both Great Britain23 and Northern Ireland24.
+The traffic flow data are available on a census count point basis for both Great Britain24 and Northern Ireland25.
 Figure 3.3 shows part of the dataset described above.